National Mental Health Workforce Development Collaborative (NMHWC)

 The Collaborative is a voluntary group of trusts in England that provide mental health services.
 The Collaborative started in 2016.
 There were seven founding trusts, namely:

 - Avon and Wiltshire Partnership Trust

 - Birmingham and Solihull Mental Health NHS Foundation Trust

 - Tavistock and Portman NHS Foundation Trust

-Remaining mental health Trusts in the country were invited to join the Collaborative network in 2019.
-Each partner Trust brings a range of distinctive expertise in different areas of mental health practice and other areas of service delivery.
+Remaining mental health trusts in the country were invited to join the Collaborative network in 2019.
+Each partner trust brings a range of distinctive expertise in different areas of mental health practice and other areas of service delivery.
 Members cover a broad range of national geography including a mix of urban and rural settings.
-The Collaborative brings together not only all mental health Trust but also other bodies with an interest in mental health strategic workforce issues.
+The Collaborative brings together not only all mental health trusts but also other bodies with an interest in mental health strategic workforce issues.

 Why do we collaborate?

-There are significant demands on mental health Trusts to work together to expand the range of services accessible to patients, while reducing costs.
+There are significant demands on mental health trusts to work together to expand the range of services accessible to patients, while reducing costs.
 Through the Collaborative, members leverage its network to influence the system.
-The Collaborative initiatives affect education, development, workforce learning (such as apprenticeship), but also other interventions that promote staff engagement and well-being.
+The Collaborative initiatives affect education, development, workforce learning (such as apprenticeships), but also other interventions that promote staff engagement and wellbeing.
 Thus, the reasons for collaboration are:

 - To support the delivery of the NHS Long Term Plan, NHS Interim People Plan and the NHS Mental Health Implementation Plan 2019/20 – 2023/24.

 - To raise the profile of mental health issues at a time when the agenda can be dominated by issues of acute providers, hence supporting the parity of esteem between mental health and physical health providers